-- our ability to initiate, and the progress and results of, our clinical trials of ATYR1923; - delays of our current clinical trials of ATYR 1923 and any resulting cost increases as a result of the COVID-19 pandemic; - the number and characteristics of product candidates that we pursue; - · the scope, progress, results and costs of preclinical development, and clinical trials for other product candidates; - the manufacturing of preclinical study and clinical trial materials;

-- our ability to maintain existing and enter into new collaboration and licensing arrangements and the timing of any payments we may receive under such arrangements; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; and - the extent to which we acquire or in-license other products and technologies.
+- our ability to initiate, and the progress and results of, our clinical trials of ATYR1923; - delays of our current clinical trials of ATYR 1923 and any resulting cost increases as a result of the COVID-19 pandemic; - the number and characteristics of product candidates that we pursue; - the scope, progress, results and costs of preclinical development, and clinical trials for other product candidates; - the manufacturing of preclinical study and clinical trial materials; - our ability to maintain existing and enter into new collaboration and licensing arrangements and the timing of any payments we may receive under such arrangements; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; and - the extent to which we acquire or in-license other products and technologies.

 Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of equity offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements, and when we are closer to commercialization of our product candidates potentially through debt financings.
 To the extent we raise additional capital through the sale of equity, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 If we raise additional funds through collaborations, strategic partnerships or licensing arrangements with third parties, we may have to relinquish valuable rights to our product candidates, our other technologies, future revenue streams or research programs or grant licenses on terms that may not be favorable to us.
 The incurrence of additional indebtedness would increase our fixed payment obligations and may require us to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 We may be unable to raise additional funds on acceptable terms or at all.
 As a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
-If we are unable to raise additional funds, we may be required to delay, limit, reduce or terminate our product development or futur
+If we are unable to raise additional funds, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market our product candidates even if we would otherwise prefer to develop and market such product candidates ourselves.